 This should be avoided.
 Dots on the countertop from the fixture is not desirable, particularly if you have a granite countertop or one made of similar, shiny material.
-There are undercabinet lights which use the latest, innovative LED know-how—such as edge-lit or remote phosphor technology—which will eliminate pixilation.
+There are under cabinet lights that use the latest, innovative LED know-how—such as edge-lit or remote phosphor technology—which will eliminate pixelation.

 Go for dimmable lighting, period.
 It doesn’t cost that much more.
 When dimmed, the lighting’s functionality increases by setting a mood or serving as a night light.